gear-foundation/vara-wiki/docs/api/sails-js/overview.md

 To get a constructor object, use `sails.ctors.ConstructorName`.

 The `fromCode` and `fromCodeId` methods return an instance of the `TransactionBuilder` class, which can be used to build and send the transaction to the chain.

-For more information, check the [Transaction Builder](#transaction-builder) section.

 ### Services